Gloria Steinem: 2008 election

 Nevertheless, Steinem endorsed Senator Hillary Clinton, citing her broader experience, and saying that the nation was in such bad shape it might require two terms of Clinton and two of Obama to fix it.

 She also made headlines for a New York Times op-ed in which she cited gender and not race as "probably the most restricting force in American life".
 She elaborated, "Black men were given the vote a half-century before women of any race were allowed to mark a ballot, and generally have ascended to positions of power, from the military to the boardroom, before any women."

 Steinem again drew attention for, according to the New York Observer, seeming "to denigrate the importance of John McCain's time as a prisoner of war in Vietnam"; Steinem's broader argument "was that the media and the political world are too admiring of militarism in all its guises".

 Following McCain's selection of Sarah Palin as his running mate, Steinem penned an op-ed in which she labeled Palin an "unqualified woman" who "opposes everything most other women want and need", described her nomination speech as "divisive and deceptive", called for a more inclusive Republican Party, and concluded that Palin resembled "Phyllis Schlafly, only younger".

 2016 election

 In an HBO interview with Bill Maher, Steinem, when asked to explain the broad support for Bernie Sanders among young Democratic women, responded, "When you're young, you're thinking, 'Where are the boys?
 The boys are with Bernie.'"
 Her comments triggered widespread criticism, and Steinem later issued an apology and said her comments had been "misinterpreted".

-Steinem endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.
+Steinem endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election, despite being an honorary chair of the Democratic Socialists of America (who endorsed Bernie Sanders).
 Steinem was an honorary co-chair of and speaker at the Women's March on Washington on January 21, 2017, the day after the inauguration of Donald Trump as president.